antirez/adventofcode2022/README.md

 * Day 11 Is an example of how you should not do parsing, assuming tons of stuff about your input.
 The program uses the LCM to avoid overflow.
 Yet I had to change int to long, and I did it brutally in `2.c`, with vim search and replace.
 * Day 12 implements the worst queue you'll ever see.
 * Day 13 uses a recursive parser that generates nested objects.
 * Day 14 makes AOC a bit boring.
 Maybe the last I'll do?
+Note that here it was not needed to simulate every sand grain again, ad I did.
+It is possible to remember the last position of the previous sand grain before it rested and continue from there.
+But the execution time would not change *practically*, the problem is too small.